 1) GoodDay

 GoodDay is an all-in-one project management platform with deeply configurable Gantt chart functionality used by Fortune 500 companies, scaling startups, and established organizations all over the world.
-It offers advanced productivity features earlier than many competitors and keeps the per user cost lower than most alternatives.
+Platform’s Gantt functionality is part of a wider set of management views, allowing teams to transition seamlessly between list, table, Kanban board, calendar, timeline, workload, and portfolio views.

-GoodDay is known for its flexible setup options and responsive support team.
+It supports drag-and-drop scheduling, built-in time tracking, customizable columns, task dependencies, baselines for comparing planned vs actual progress, and resource workload planning.
 And its modest price is a standout, you really get a lot for what you pay.
 GoodDay is recognized as a top-rated software in 12 Capterra shortlists.

 Main features